airbamboo/ideabox/README.md

 IDEABox
 =======
-A tool for my colleagues(@Officience) and friends to capture new new ideas
+A tool for my colleagues(@Officience) and friends to capture their new ideas